 anyone can listen to all the flamenco in the world without having to bring LPs back from Spain in their guitar cases!

 Lots of you will be coming to flamenco from a love of the guitar music and may not yet be so into the Cante.
 Maybe you’ve heard a lot of us talk about how important the Cante is to understanding flamenco but it’s just not your thing (yet!).
 The truth is that I started this way myself, and I fell in love with flamenco singing by accident.
 I would scour those 99 Peseta record bins for old flamenco records, and if there was a guitarist I had heard of on the record I would buy it, whether it was a guitar record or a Cante record.
 Either way, I wanted to hear the older players doing their thing.
 At first I sort of tolerated the singing, but in time I started to search out the great singers, regardless of who was playing for them.
 I never really noticed when I started liking the Cante, but nowadays I’m just as likely to to listen to Cante as to solo flamenco guitar.

 I should also add that while directed listening is great, just listening to flamenco all the time is what will really make the difference in your understanding.

 And if you want to learn to accompany, there’s simply no better way to become familiar with the music than listening all the time.
 It’s great to count and try to understand what’s happening in a given piece of music, but it’s just as valuable to just enjoy the music and get to know it the way we get to know the pop music all around us in our daily lives.
 You need to just feel it, and that only happens when you listen.
 The music will begin to feel familiar because it is familiar!

-So enjoy the playlists and let us know if there’s anything you’d like us to add.
+So enjoy the playlists over on our Spotify profile and let us know if there’s anything you’d like us to add.
 Or share your own playlists with us – we’d love to hear what you’ve been listening to!